gkarwchan/progressive-web-app-from-scratch/lesson01.md

 6. loaders: loaders are the tools that makes webpack a full build/bundle system.
 They convert ES6 to ES5 javascript, or SCSS to CSS, or image to url...etc.
 There is a loader for each seperate build/bundle process in a web application.
 7. plugins: plugins are extre process, that can add extra functionalites outside the code transformation process.

 #### Install and setup webpack with typescript ####

+We need to make webpack works with typescript, so we need to install extra packages to handle this task.

 run the following: